goossens/ObjectTalk/README.md

 	- A visual debugger is also available.

 - **Node editor**
-	- This editor allows the creation of node graphs.
+	- This editor allows the visual creation of node graphs.
 	- The editor has full undo capabilities.
 	- The editor automatically evaluates graphs so it can be used for realtime visual programming (e.g. image processing or asset generation).